BNewing/Do-You-Know-Your-Geese/README.md

 ## What is the Website?
 The website is currently a basic Home page, About page and Contact page.

+The actual quiz will be coming soon!

-What's used in the Website?
+## What's used in the Website?
 + HTML
 + CSS
 + Bootstrap